xsdk-project/MathPackagesTraining2023/_lessons/nonlinear_solvers_petsc/lesson.md

 mpiexec -n 1 ./ex19 -da_refine 9 -pc_type mg -mg_levels_pc_type jacobi -pc_mg_log -dm_vec_type cuda -dm_mat_type aijcusparse -log_view_gpu_time -log_view :log_mg_gpu_n1.txt
 ```

-(The `-log_view_gpu_time` option is actually not needed in the 3.17 release of PETSc,
-but in future releases it will be required to get full timings for all events on the
+(The `-log_view_gpu_time` option is required to get full timings for all events on the
 GPU.
-This change is being added because of the overhead associated with collecting these timings.)
+This is not enabled by default because of the overhead associated with collecting these timings.)

 Opening up the .txt versions of the `-log_view` files will show us a lot of data about the performance.
 There is a useful overall summary at the top, and then timings for many "events", which occur during